 Of course, you can make these chai snickerdoodle cookie bites the traditional way by following Steve’s recipe.
 All I did was take the balls of dough and put them into the tart pan instead of placing them on a cookie sheet.
 I just love the poppable factor of the cookies when they’re baked in the Pampered Chef pan.
 Good way to put some portion control into them, too.

-Oh, and if you want a mini muffin pan of your very own, head on over to my Facebook page and leave me a message.
+If you want a mini muffin pan of your very own, head on over to my Facebook page and leave me a message.
 I’ll get you the link to purchase one…or ask me how you can get it FREE like I did!

 So are you ready to experience these chai snickerdoodle cookie bites?
 C’mon…Grab your apron and I’ll meet you in the kitchen!